Boat Loan Calculator

 Secured vs. unsecured boat loans

 Secured boat loans, similar to other secured personal loans, use the boat itself as collateral.
 This means that if the loan goes unpaid, the lender may be eligible to repossess the boat to satisfy the delinquent payments.
 Despite this risk, borrowers with less-than-ideal credit can consider borrowing a secured loan, as they may have an easier time qualifying than with an unsecured loan.
 Plus, secured loans often come with the potential for lower interest rates and longer repayment terms, since the lender is incurring less risk by securing the boat as collateral.

 Unsecured boat loans do not require the financed boat as collateral, and thus do not risk the craft in the event of non-payment.
 However, these loans tend to be more difficult to qualify for– and interest rates tend to be higher.
-Additionally, nonpayment does not necessarily go unpunished: the lender may take the borrower to court if they violate the terms of repayment and default on the loan balance.
+Additionally, nonpayment does not necessarily go unpunished: the lender could take the borrower to court if they violate the terms of repayment and default on the loan balance.